euwbah/musescore-xen-tuner/README.md

 - [ ] Proper transposition by any interval of choice for all regular mappings.

-- [ ] MIDI/MPE export with channel pitch bend support.
+- [x] (50%.
+Files are generated, but no way of importing MPE directly to a DAW) MIDI/MPE export with channel pitch bend support.

 ## Quick Start